Maharshi-Pandya/YouTube-Downloader/README.md

 > ##### NOTE
 >
 > - Before cloning this repo, make sure you have [ffmpeg](https://ffmpeg.org/ffmpeg.html "ffmpeg homepage")
-> installed locally on machine.
+> installed locally on your machine.
 > - Also, make sure it is added to path.